 Meeting people and making friends

 Q: How tolerant are the locals of foreigners?
 Is there obvious discrimination against any particular groups?
 Have you ever experienced discrimination in Bangkok?

 A: I’ve definitely experienced discrimination, but I’m happy to have had the experience, it helps me understand what others go through.
 And even my experience was nothing.
 In general, white males can’t really complain about this.
-Thais are generally accepting of foreigners if they make an effort to fit in.
-For those that don’t, I think the generalization is that they’re tolerated but not accepted.
+Thais are generally accepting of foreigners if they try to fit in.
+For those that don’t, I think the generalisation is that they’re tolerated but not accepted.

 Q: Was meeting people and making friends easy?
 How did you go about meeting new people?

 A: When I first moved here, no, it was hard.
 But now with Facebook and Meetup and Twitter, etc, it’s easy to find something to go to where you can meet like-minded people.

 Q: Have you made friends with locals or do you mix mainly with other expats?
 What advice would you give to new expats looking to make friends with the locals?

 A: Mainly with other expats.
 I find it easy to meet Thai women socially, but not men.
 I just seem to connect better with women when it comes to personality, hobbies, humour and general knowledge.
 I know I’m not alone here, and there’s probably a whole thesis that can be written on this.
 It’s also simply easier, and often necessary for your mental health, to hang out with people from similar cultural backgrounds when you’re living in a strange land.
 Like with anything, if you want to meet people – any people – you have to put some effort into it.